Who We Are – The People Behind Casa Loltún

 12

-While searching for furniture, we looked at online sites (e.g. mercadolibre), furniture stores in Mérida and carpenters.
-Among other things, furniture stores especially for hotels.
-Some were really expensive, even by European standards.
+While searching for furniture, we checked out online platforms (like MercadoLibre), furniture stores in Mérida, and carpenters – including suppliers for hotels.
+Some of the prices were surprisingly high, even by European standards.

 Break Out: Visit Roots on Facebook